na-na-hi/renget/archive/desuAnon.md

 https://beta.character.ai/chat?char=Fv52s2oYGmCf4ZzzstoSQZ8trWKRvyvClFpWjIWI1lw

-**tabula** *- a bot with empty defs that has been shaped by user interactions, with the purpose of providing insight to CAI training and inference:*
+**tabula** *- a bot with empty defs that has been shaped by user interactions, for the purpose of providing insight to CAI training and inference:*

 https://beta.character.ai/chat?char=3P7mgiq8Xg3VOxt_ajzpyuBxC9_sLHZQYK3zAb-QJFo